appveyor/website/src/about.md

 ## We are hiring

-Right now we have an open remote position for Support Engineer:
+Right now we have an open remote Support Engineer position:

 * Working with AppVeyor customers on pre-sale technical questions and ongoing support.
 * Using different support channels: email, forums, Slack, Skype.